 Signs of a Battering Personality

-Initially, the batterer will try to explain his/her behavior as signs of his/her love and concern, and a woman may be flattered at first; as time goes on, the behaviors become more severe and serve to dominate and control the woman.
+Initially, the batterer will try to explain their behavior as signs of their love and concern, and while this may be flattering at first; as time goes on, these behaviors become more severe and serve to dominate and control.

-Below is a list of behaviors that are seen in people who beat their girlfriends/wives; the last four signs listed are battering, but many women don’t realize this is the beginning of physical abuse.
+Below is a list of behaviors that are seen in people who abuse their significant others.
+The last four signs listed are battering, but many people don’t realize this is the beginning of physical abuse.
 If the person has several of the other behaviors (say three or more) there is a strong potential for physical violence --- the more signs the person has, the more likely the person is a batterer.
-In some cases, a batterer may have only a couple of behaviors that the woman can recognize, but they are exaggerated (e.g., extreme jealousy over ridiculous things).

 At the time of a relationship, an abuser will always say that jealousy is a sign of love; jealousy has nothing to do with love, it’s a sign of possessiveness and lack of trust.
-He will question the woman about whom she spends time with -- family, friends, or children.
-As the jealousy progresses, s/he may call her frequently during the day or drop by unexpectedly.
-S/he may refuse to let her work for fear she’ll meet someone else, or even do strange behaviors such as checking her mileage or asking friends to watch her.
+They will question their significant other about whom they spend time with -- family, friends, or children.
+As the jealousy progresses, they may call frequently during the day or drop by unexpectedly.
+They may refuse to let their significant other work for fear that they’ll meet someone else, or even do strange behaviors such as checking the cars mileage or asking friends to keep an eye on them.

 2. CONTROLLING BEHAVIOR

-At first, the batterer will say this behavior is because s/he’s concerned for the woman’s safety, her need to use her time well, or her need to make good decisions.
-S/he will be angry if the woman is “late” coming back from the store or an appointment, s/he will question her closely about where she went, and whom she talked to.
-As this behavior gets worse, s/he may not let the woman make personal decisions about the house, her clothing, going to church; s/he may keep all the money or even make her ask permission to leave the house or room.
+At first, the batterer will say this behavior is because they are concerned for the safety of their significant other.
+They will be angry if their significant other is “late” coming back from the store or an appointment, or might question them closely about where they went, and whom they talked to.
+As this behavior gets worse, the batterer may not let their significant other make personal decisions about the house, their clothing, going to church; they may keep all the money or even make their significant other ask permission to leave the house or room.

 3. QUICK INVOLVEMENT

-Many battered women dated or knew their abuser for less than six months before they were married, engaged, or living together.
-S/he comes on like a whirlwind claiming, “You’re the only person I could ever talk to,” “I’ve never felt loved like this by anyone.”
-S/he will pressure the woman to commit to the relationship in such a way that later the woman may feel very guilty or that she’s “letting him down” if she wants to slow down involvement or break off.
+Many victims dated or knew their abuser for less than six months before they were married, engaged, or living together.
+The abuser may make claims like “You’re the only person I could ever talk to,” or “I’ve never felt loved like this by anyone.”
+They will pressure the victim to commit to the relationship in such a way that later the victim may feel very guilty or that they are causing their abuser "disappointment" if they wants to slow down or even break off their involvement.

 4. UNREALISTIC EXPECTATIONS

-Abusive people will expect their partner to meet all of their needs; s/he expects the woman to be the perfect wife, mother, lover, and friend.
-S/he will say things like, “If you love me, I’m all you need --- you’re all I need.”
-She is supposed to take care of everything for him/her emotionally and in the home.
+Abusive people will expect their partner to meet all of their needs; they expect them to be the perfect spouse, parent, lover, and friend.
+They will say things like, “If you love me then I’m all you should need or you’re all I need.”
+The victim is supposed to take care of everything for them emotionally and as well as in the home.